-Many factors beyond our control affect our business, including consumer confidence in the economy, interest rates, fuel prices, health crises, such as the COVID-19 pandemic, and the general availability of credit.
+Many factors beyond our control affect our business, including consumer confidence in the economy, interest rates, fuel prices, health crises, such as the COVID-19 pandemic, international conflicts, such as the current hostilities between Russia and Ukraine, and the general availability of credit.
 The overall economic climate and changes in Gross National Product growth have a direct impact on some of our customers and the demand for our products.
 We cannot be sure that our business will not be adversely affected as a result of an industry or general economic downturn.